Vagina facts: 5 things everyone should know

 Stop douching, stop douching, stop douching!
 Because this topic is so important, I just wanted to say it again – stop douching!
 Your mouth is, in a manner of speaking, dirtier than your vagina.
 You don’t have to clean your vagina: just eat healthy, exercise, get plenty of rest.

-Do you need to wash your hands after you touch yourself or put your fingers in your vagina?
+Do you need to wash your hands before and after you touch yourself or put your fingers in your vagina?
 Yes.
 The same way you would wash your hands before eating.
 It’s time we destigmatize the idea that your vagina and cervix are “dirty.”

 Sure, there is a LOT of cultural baggage and media that would tell us otherwise, a lot of “squeamishness” about the vagina and cervix.
 But your vagina is actually an amazing place….
 Like a small cafe with cobblestones in Italy, in Spring, serving only the finest red wine and espresso (remember pH above?).